rdio/jsapi-examples/utils/development/README.md

  * If library changes during initial load
 * Track the collection of any user?
 * Sort collectionAlbums by play count, date added, etc?

+### Album Widget

+* Accept Backbone-style album, straight object, or key
+* If you have to load, coalesce multiple keys into a single call if possible